mhaskar/Octopus/README.md

 help  				show this help menu
-exit/back 			exit current session and back to the main screen clear 				clear the screen output upload 				upload file to the target machine download 			download file from the target machine load 				load powershell module to the target machine disable_amsi 		disable AMSI on the target machine report 				get situation report from the target
+exit/back 			exit current session and back to the main screen clear 				clear the screen output download 			download file from the target machine deploy_cobalt_beacon 		deploy cobalt strike powershell beacon in the current process load 				load powershell module to the target machine disable_amsi 			disable AMSI on the target machine report 				get situation report from the target